gchq/sleeper/docs/12-design.md

 The state store allows for information about the file references in a partition to be retrieved, new file references to be added, a list of all the partitions to be retrieved, etc. It also allows the results of a compaction job to be atomically committed in which the references to the input files are removed, and new file references are created for the output file.
+Note that a file with no references is still tracked in the state store.

 There are currently two state store implementations, one that stores the data in DynamoDB and one that stores it in Parquet files in S3 with a lightweight consistency layer in DynamoDB.